clarenceb/puppetdb_spike/README.md

 -------------

 * Open a browser to `http://localhost:8080`
-* You should see the PuppetDB dashboard with 1 node
+* You should see the PuppetDB dashboard with 1 node (initially)
+* Open a browser to `http://localhost:8888/nagios` to see the Nagios console (see `Exported Resources` section below).

 API test:
 ---------